HoerTech-gGmbH/openMHA/examples/32-ci-vocoder/README.txt

 specified above and in the respective shell scripts and batch files have been met.

+The latency (i.e., algorithmic delay) of the CI vocoder depends on the specified so-called "outer" fragment size (represented by the variable FRAGSIZE).
+The minimum possible value for the outer fragment size is the so-called "inner" fragment size (variable DBASYNC_FRAGSIZE), which in turn depends on the desired (per-electrode) stimulation rate.
+By default, this stimulation rate is set to 800 pps (pulses per second) for the ACE strategy and 2000 pps for the CIS strategy, respectively, resulting in minimum algorithmic delays (= FRAGSIZE/SRATE) of 1.25 ms for ACE and 0.5 ms for CIS.
+However, to avoid dropouts in the signal processing on computers with lower computing power, the outer fragment size is set to 1024 frames for both strategies by default, which results in an algorithmic delay of 21.3 ms. Matlab/Octave scripts (compute_timing_parameters_*.m) are provided to help users find appropriate sets of values for the relevant parameters if a different (e.g., smaller) outer fragment size is desired.

 As always with the openMHA, any of the functionalities provided can in principle be modified.
 As a first step, the parameter values given in the shell scripts and batch files can be changed within certain limits.
 To make this task easier,